Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Abstract

 \section{Abstract}

 Temporally dense single-person \lq\lq small data" have become widely available thanks to mobile apps and wearable sensors.
 Many caregivers and self-trackers want to use these data to help a specific person change their behavior to achieve desired health outcomes.
 Ideally, this involves discerning possible causes from correlations using that person’s own observational time series data.
 In this paper, we estimate within-individual average treatment effects of physical activity on sleep duration, and vice-versa.
 We introduce the model twin randomization (MoTR; \lq\lq motor") method for analyzing an individual's intensive longitudinal data.
 Formally, MoTR is an application of the g-formula (i.e., standardization, back-door adjustment) under serial interference.
-It estimates stable recurring effects, as is done in n-of-1 trials and single case experimental designs.
-We compare our approach to standard methods (with possible confounding) to show how to use causal inference to make better personalized recommendations for health behavior change, and analyze 222 days of Fitbit sleep and steps data for one of the authors.
+It estimates stable recurring individual treatment effects, as is done in n-of-1 trials and single case experimental designs.
+We compare our approach to standard methods (with possible confounding) to show how to use causal inference to make better personalized recommendations for health behavior change, and analyze up to almost eight years of the authors' own Fitbit\texttrademark{} steps and sleep data.

 {\bf Keywords:} causal inference, n-of-1, time series, longitudinal, digital, wearable, personalized